ltpitt/Halftone-Generator/illustrator-plugin/README.md

 **Instant Preview**: Demo mode automatically loads an example image so you can immediately see halftone effects and experiment with all parameters!

 **Demo vs Production**:
-- **Demo Mode**: Canvas-based preview, image file upload, browser testing
+- **Demo Mode**: Canvas-based raster preview, image file upload, browser testing
-- **Production Mode**: Vector shape creation, Illustrator object selection, full plugin functionality
+- **Production Mode**: Vector shape creation in Illustrator, works with selected objects

-This enables extensive development and testing without requiring Adobe Illustrator installation.
+This enables UI development and testing without requiring Adobe Illustrator installation.

+**Note**: The demo mode shows the full feature set, but the Illustrator plugin currently implements basic circular patterns.
+Additional patterns will be added in future updates.

 ## Getting Started